JavaScriptPlayground/html-template-tag/README.md

 ## HTML

 This is the main HTML page where we want to use the `<template>` tag.
-Use the `src` attribute to specify the source for the template.
+Use the `src` attribute to specify the source path for the HTML template file.

 ```html
 <!-- index.html (before template replace) -->